pearu/f2py/doc/source/examples.rst

 create_dependencies.py
 ^^^^^^^^^^^^^^^^^^^^^^
-This file analysis the dependencies between a set of Fortran files, based on the ``Use`` statements in each file.
+This file analyses the dependencies between a set of Fortran files, based on the ``Use`` statements in each file.
 It assumes that the module name in the ``use`` statement corresponds to the name of the file (adding one of .F90/.f90/.x90).
 Only files in the current directory will be tested, so